gt-crnch-rg/riscv-tutorial-dac-21/VM_Imgs/VM_README.md

 is one possible Vagrant setup that could be investigated if you are interested.

-For this tutorial, we recommend using the remote server rather than the local VM if you only have local access to an M1 device.
+For this tutorial, we recommend using the remote server rather than the local VM if you only have local access to an M1 or similar device.

 ## VM Usage Instructions